hemgenix_Logo

 What are the key benefits?

-At 4 years, a single dose of HEMGENIX was associated with:
+At 5 years, a single dose of HEMGENIX is associated with1:

 Reduction In Factor IX Consumption